Cost of Living and Finance

 - Payment notice: Students will receive an all-in-one payment notice, covering tuition fees, Student Residence charges, insurance premiums, and the payment due date.
 They can also check their account summary on AIMS.

-- Payment methods: View a list of accepted payment methods for international payments.
+- Payment methods: View a list of payment methods for international payments.

 - Late payment: Students may have their student enrolment status suspended by the University if they do not pay the fees and charges in full by the payment due date.
 A late payment charge may also be imposed on the outstanding balance.

-- Instalments: If you are awarded an entrance scholarship, the grant will be allocated to you in two instalments for every eligible year.
-The scholarship will be deposited into your student account before the payment due dates for university fees and charges to offset outstanding fee amounts.
+- Instalments: If you are awarded an entrance scholarship, the grant will be allocated to you in two instalments for every eligible year and will be deposited into your student account to offset the fees and charges.

 - Balance: The remaining balance of the scholarship grant, if available, will be transferred to your bank account or by cash cheque (on request).